a00908270/masterthesis/thesis.md

 * platform is open-source
 * no programming skills required to define and train a neural network model
-* can be deployed on-site and and in the cloud (of your choice)
+* can be deployed on-site and in the cloud to your choice
 * components extensible and replaceable by developers
 * provides a RESTful interface

-This thesis showcases an architecture, that tries to achieve all of that.
+This thesis showcases an architecture, that achieves all of that.

  <!--TODO why it is important -->